akroitor/akroitor.github.io/_notes/MATH9314A.md

 date: 2024-04-15
 ---

-These are the typed up notes for the Fall 2023 class on Several Complex Variables course taught at Western University.
+These are the typed up notes for the Fall 2023 class on Several Complex Variables course taught at the University of Western Ontario.
 I attended online through the Fields Institute.
 The latest pdf of the notes is available [here](/files/Math9314SevCompVar.pdf).